Intervention/docs/image/v3/modifying/drawing.md

-# Drawing
+---
+title: "Drawing"
-## Draw Geometric Shapes on Images
+subtitle: "Draw Geometric Shapes on Images"
-Learn how to draw shapes and customize images with Intervention Image.
-Add colors, pixels, rectangles, circles, polygons, and bézier curves using a simple interface for precise and intuitive control.
+lead: "Learn how to draw shapes and customize images with Intervention Image.
+Add colors, pixels, rectangles, circles, polygons, and bézier curves using a simple interface for precise and intuitive control."
+sort: 4
+---

 [TOC]